datocms/plugins/tag-editor/README.md

-# DatoCMS Tag editor plugin
+# [Your plugin name]

-A plugin that transforms single-line and JSON fields into tag editors.
+[Describe what your plugin does, and how users you can configure it!
+Screenshots are always welcome!]